Cydonia01/CMPE250/Intelligence/README.md

 - Intel Rank operation has O(n) complexity.
 - Intel Divide operation also has O(n) complexity.

-I didn't upload the testcases because they exceeded the 100 mb limit of Github.
+I didn't upload the large testcases because they exceeded the 100 mb limit of Github.
 But they execute fairly quick. (around 2 to 10 seconds for extremely large inputs like 871k lines of input)